Canon T6s versus Canon G7 X Mark II

 The Canon EOS Rebel T6s (called Canon 760D in some regions) and the Canon PowerShot G7 X Mark II are two digital cameras that were announced, respectively, in February 2015 and February 2016.
 The T6s is a DSLR, while the G7X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (T6s) and an one-inch sensor.
 The T6s has a resolution of 24 megapixel, whereas the G7X Mark II provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon T6s and the Canon G7 X Mark II.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The physical size and weight of the Canon T6s and the Canon G7 X Mark II are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T6s – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is considerably smaller (52 percent) than the Canon T6s.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that neither the T6s nor the G7X Mark II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens build in, whereas the T6s is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the T6s and their specifications in the Canon EF Lens Catalog.